Docker Tutorial: What is Docker and How to Use it With Python

 Docker is an open-source tool that automates the deployment of an application inside a software container.
 The easiest way to grasp the idea behind Docker is to compare it to, well… standard shipping containers.

 Back in the day, transportation companies faced the following challenges:

 - How to transport different (incompatible) types of goods side by side (like food and chemicals, or glass and bricks).

 - How to handle packages of various sizes using the same vehicle.

-Let’s go back to containers in software development.
+Let’s go back to software development in Python using Docker containers.

 When you develop an application, you need to provide your code along with all possible dependencies like libraries, the web server, databases, etc. You may end up in a situation when the application is working on your computer, but won’t even start on the staging server, or the dev or QA’s machine.

 This challenge can be addressed by isolating the app to make it independent of the system.

 Traditionally, virtual machines were used to avoid this unexpected behavior.
 The main problem with VM is that an “extra OS” on top of the host operating system adds gigabytes of space to the project.
 Most of the time your server will host several VMs that will take up even more space.
 And by the way, at the moment, most cloud-based server providers will charge you for that extra space.
 Another significant drawback of VM is a slow boot as, in addition, it runs identical processes that use CPU resources.

 Docker eliminates all the above by simply sharing the OS kernel across all the containers running as separate processes of the host OS.

 Keep in mind that Docker is not the first and not the only containerization platform.
 However, at the moment Docker is the biggest and the most powerful player on the market.